danak6jq/RAK3172/README.md

 # RAK3172
 Port of STM32WLxx example for RAK3172

+16 July 2022: HEADS UP - may-queen branch will be a 'clean' / sparsely-filled LoRaWAN End Node project without most of the example code for Nucleo buttons.
+The BSP will be renamed, too.
+After some testing, this will merge into master.

 Quick update to V1.2 of ST firmware package; unit tested as a Class C mote

 Update 14 July 2022: